What's Better For You: Plain Soap Or Hand Sanitiser?

 Six Steps To Clean Hands

-Now is the time to practice good hygiene habits and teach your kids how to properly wash their hands.
+Now, more than ever, is the time to practice good hygiene habits and teach your kids how to properly wash their hands.
 30 seconds of hand washing can seem like an eternity to a toddler, so make it fun and sing a song as you do it (I was taught to sing Happy Birthday as I washed my hands as it’s roughly 30 seconds but my toddler finds this a disappointing choice of song, especially as there’s no cake at the end of it!).

 This video below shows you how to effectively wash your hands in six simple steps: